22 Top-Rated Beaches in California

 Some of the state's most perfect beaches are found in the city of Malibu in Southern California.
 It's about 10 miles north of Santa Monica and has a few different beach environments.

 Zuma Beach is an expansive, wide shoreline that extends for nearly two miles and covers over 100 acres.
-This popular beach has lifeguard stands every few hundred yards, along with multiple areas of facilities and snack stands.
-There are also beach volleyball nets, public restrooms, and showers.
+This popular beach has lifeguard stands every few hundred yards (lifeguards are on duty year-round during daylight hours), along with multiple areas of facilities and snack bars.
+There are also parking lots, beach volleyball nets, public restrooms, and showers.

-Another favorite spot in Malibu, Paradise Cove is a beautiful sheltered beach that has been used as a film set for many Hollywood movies.
-This small sandy beach is nestled in a cove, which means the waves are calm, so it's also great for children and families.
-The beach is known for its vibrant social scene, but the expensive day-use parking fees tend to keep the crowds away.
+A beautiful sheltered spot, Paradise Cove in Malibu has been used as a film set for many Hollywood movies.
+This small sandy beach is nestled in a cove, which means the waves are calm, so it's great for children and families.
+The beach is also known for its vibrant social scene, but the expensive day-use parking fees tend to keep the crowds away.

-The oceanfront Paradise Cove Beach Cafe serves lunch and dinner, as well as refreshments on a pleasant outdoor terrace overlooking the waves.
+The oceanfront Paradise Cove Beach Cafe serves breakfast, lunch, and dinner, as well as refreshments on a pleasant outdoor terrace overlooking the waves.
 The café also rents out lounge chairs (they can be reserved online in advance).

 The upscale Malibu Beach Inn gives travelers a chance to spend the night on the exclusive "Billionaire's Beach" stretch of coastline.
-This four-star hotel offers luxurious guest rooms and breathtaking Pacific views, as well as a full-service spa, yoga classes, and an oceanfront restaurant that specializes in seasonal cuisine prepared from local ingredients.
+This four-star hotel offers luxurious guest rooms and breathtaking Pacific views, as well as a full-service spa and an oceanfront restaurant that specializes in seasonal cuisine prepared from local ingredients.
 The hotel is about a 20-minute drive away from Zuma Beach.

 2. Pacific Beach, San Diego

-Just north of downtown San Diego, right after Mission Beach, Pacific Beach is prized for its expansive sandy shoreline that is both wide and long (about five miles).
-There is some surf (enough for surf schools to operate on the beach), but mostly the waves are not too big for everyone to enjoy the water.
+Just north of downtown San Diego, right after Mission Beach, the wide, sandy shoreline of Pacific Beach extends for about five miles.
+There is some surf (enough for surf schools to operate on the beach), but mostly the waves are gentle enough for everyone to enjoy the water.

 Typical of Southern California beaches, the weather is balmy, and the water is warm enough for swimming.
 The ocean conditions are also conducive to surfing, kiteboarding, and windsurfing.
 The beach and beachfront boardwalk, called Ocean Front Walk, are both used for all kinds of sports and outdoor activities.

-Pacific Beach has lifeguards, public restrooms, and showers, and the oceanfront property is dotted with casual restaurants, taco shops, and cafés.
+One of San Diego's best beaches, Pacific Beach has lifeguards (on duty year-round daily from 9am until dusk), public restrooms, and showers, and the oceanfront property is dotted with casual restaurants, taco shops, and cafés.
 There is limited parking in paid lots.
 If the lots are full, visitors must find street parking.

 Accommodation: Where to Stay in San Diego: Best Areas & Hotels